alejandro-velardo/NUWE_Auth_Challenge/README.md

     password VARCHAR(256)
     );

-Or use the export documents provided in the 'db' directory.
+Or use MySQL export files provided in the project's 'db' directory.

 Once this is done, this project has used environment variables, so a '.env' file should be created, providing the following variables, in capital leters and without space (such as VARIABLE=variable):